zachglee/EvolvingCellAutomata/README.md

 Normally when a `Cell` reproduces, its child has the exact same `Genes` as it.
 However, mutation has a chance to occur each reproduction.
 (Determined by the setting `MUTATION_CHANCE`) When it does occur, the mutant genome is generated using the genMutantGenes() function, which can be implemented however you like.
 In my case I replace a random number of the parents genes with new randomly generated genes to get the mutatnt child's genes.

+Currently, a `Cell`'s genetic makeup has a visual indicator -- the `Cell`'s color.
+This is a crude indicator, not an exact one, and serves to give just a general sense of the genes of a certain cell.
+I assign a color to each of the possible `Actions`, for example, Eat may be assigned the color red, Move, the color blue, etc. A `Cell`'s color is produced by mixing the colors of the `Actions` of its genes.

 ### Cell Behavior

 ### A Few Convenience Data Definitions